 Settlement: On the settlement date, the TDF participant’s settlement account will be debited for its accepted tender amount.
 The TDF participant now holds a term deposit.

-To access the TDF application, click on the button on the Term Deposit Facility Resource Center page labeled “Term Deposit Facility Secure Logon”.
+To access the TDF application, click on the button on the Term Deposit Facility page labeled “Term Deposit Facility Secure Logon”.

-Step 1: If an operation is available that you want to participate in, click the “Submit an Order” button that is found at the bottom of the descriptive information of the Open Offerings.
+Step 1: If an operation is available for which you want to submit a tender, click the “Submit an Order” button that is found at the bottom of the descriptive information of the Open Offerings.

-Step 2: The floating interest rate for the operation is found at the top of the screen below the Operation ID.
+The floating interest rate for the operation is found at the top of the screen below the Operation ID.
 The floating interest rate equals the reference rate plus the spread rate from the announcement document.
-Enter an amount into the row that appears to the right of “Amount”.

 Step 3: Click on the “Submit Order” button to submit the tender.

-Prior to maturity, information regarding tenders (including status of Accepted or Deleted) is displayed on the “Current” tab.
+Prior to maturity, information regarding tenders is displayed on the “Current” tab.
 The participant’s Deposit Amount is displayed.
-The Interest Rate will be displayed as “TBD” (To Be Determined) until settlement day.
 At the close time, a tender with a status of “Accepted” is considered an awarded term deposit for this TDF operation.

-If a participant settles term deposits through a correspondent, it should inform the correspondent of its deposit amount.
+Note: If a participant settles term deposits through a correspondent, it should inform the correspondent of its deposit amount and interest rate.

 This screen confirms the details of your term deposit for this operation.